 - Keep track of all contacts with the airline about reserving a bassinet and your seating.
 Note names and dates for future reference.

-- Take snapshots of the company’s policy on bassinets, including weights, ages, and use of covers.
+- Take screenshots of the company’s policy on bassinets, including weights, ages, and use of covers.
 The crew might not know the policies so it helps to have that available.

 - If the crew seems to forget you, gently remind them about the bassinet.